-Figure 2: illustrative MEMS devices used in everyday products.

-As a further example of a MEMS/NEMS device, one which is a focus of this eBook, consider the greatly simplified four-terminal MEMS relay, or switch, illustrated in Figure 3.
+Figure 1.2: illustrative MEMS devices used in everyday products [10,11,12].
+As a further example of a MEMS/NEMS device, one which is a focus of this eBook, consider the greatly simplified four-terminal MEMS relay, or switch, illustrated in Figure 1.3.
 The relay comprises four metallic conductors that are labeled A, B, C and D. Conductors A and D are the switched terminals of the relay while conductors B and C are its actuation terminals.
 Conductor A takes the shape of a cantilever, and overhangs the other three conductors.
-As fabricated, the relay is as shown to the left, and all four conductors A and D is broken by an airgap.
-However, when a voltage is applied between conductors B and C as shown to the right in the figure, charges are induced in the conductors.
-The attraction between these charges across the airgaps that separate them causes the cantilevered conductor A to bend down until it contacts conductor D; see Chapter 3.
+As fabricated, the relay is as shown to the left, and all four conductors are electrically isolated from one another.
+In particular, the electrical path between conductors B and C as shown to the right in the figure, charges are induced in the conductors.
+The attraction between these charges across the airgap that separates them causes the cantilevered conductor A to bend down until it contacts conductor D; see Chapter 3.
 At this point the relay closes, allowing current to flow along the dotted path in Figure 3.
 When the electrostatic actuation is removed, the spring-like behavior of the cantilever opens the relay, returning it to its as-fabricated state.
-The fabrication of such relays, and others like it, through surface micromaching is discussed in Chapters 4, 7 and 8, and also in [2,4].
+The fabrication of such relays, and others like it, through surface micromachining is discussed in Chapters 4, 7 and 8, and also in [2,4].

-Figure 3: an unactuated/open relay is shown to the left while an actuated/closed relay is shown to the right.
+Figure 1.3: an unactuated/open relay is shown to the left while an actuated/closed relay is shown to the right.
 The relays comprise four metallic conductors labeled A, B, C and D. Actuation is carried out electrostatically.
 Once closed, the actuated relay forms a closed electrical path between conductors A and D along the dotted red path.

 Given the manner in which the relay operates, it is important to ask whether MEMS/NEMS relays can switch fast enough to support modern computing.
 Indeed, transistors today can switch on (closed) and off (open) billions of times per second, and it is surely challenging for an electromechanical relay to switch that quickly.
 However, as MEMS/NEMS relays become smaller, they also become faster for reasons rooted in their scaling.
 To illustrate this, let x be a characteristic scaling by which all relay dimensions are varied.
-In this case, the mass of the cantilevered relay conductor scales as $x^3$ , while the stiffness of the cantilever spring scales as x [2].
-Thus, the cantilever resonance frequency ( $\sqrt{stiffness/mass}$ ), which determines the time required to open the relay, scales as $x^{-1}$ ; the time itself scales as x.
-Similarly, the surface area over which the electrostatic actuation acts scales as $x^2$ .
-Thus, the actuated acceleration (force/mass) of the cantilever scales as $x^{-1}$ , assuming that the electrostatic pressure remains constant.
+In this case, the mass of the cantilevered relay conductor scales as x^3 , while the stiffness of the cantilever spring scales as x [2].
+Thus, the cantilever resonance frequency ($\sqrt{\text{stiffness/mass}}$), which determines the time required to open the relay, scales as x^{-1} ; the time itself scales as x.
+Similarly, the surface area over which the electrostatic actuation acts scales as x^2 .
+Thus, the actuated acceleration (force/mass) of the cantilever scales as x^{-1} , assuming that the electrostatic pressure remains constant.
 Further, the distance which the cantilever must travel to close scales as x.
-Taken together, the time required to close the relay ( $\sim \sqrt{distance/acceleration}$ ) also scales as x.
-The x-scaling of the opening and closing times shows that smaller relays switch faster in proportion to the downwards scaling of their size.
+Taken together, the time required to close the relay ($\sim\sqrt{\text{distance/acceleration}}$) also scales as x.
+The x- scaling of the opening and closing times shows that smaller relays switch faster in proportion to the downwards scaling of their size.
 Indeed, it is argued in [5,6] that very small NEMS relays might become capable of switching 100 million times per second.
 While this is not quite as fast as transistor switching, modifications to the style of computing-logic design employing them can make MEMS/NEMS switching yet more competitive [6].